 Note that to account for higher bioavailability of folic acid compared to dietary folate, we convert average folic acid fortification levels to dietary folate equivalents (DFEs) by multiplying the average fortification level by 1.7 (Bailey, 2000).

 For modeling biofortification (via crop breeding or agronomic biofortification), for each year of the 10-year modeling time horizon we calculate the additional daily apparent micronutrient intake provided by biofortification by multiplying daily average apparent consumption of the crop (assumed constant over the 10-year horizon) by the year-specific average additional micronutrient content in the biofortified crop.
-Note that the average additional micronutrient content in the biofortified crop in each year is calculated as the additional micronutrient concentration in the biofortified crop (country-specific default values based on the HarvestPlus database of biofortified crops released - https://bcr.harvestplus.org/), multiplied by the farmer adoption rate.
+Note that the average additional micronutrient content in the biofortified crop in each year is calculated as the difference in the micronutrient concentration in the non-biofortified variety and the biofortified variety, where the micronutrient concentration is calculated as the average of country-specific released varieties according to the HarvestPlus database of biofortified crops released (https://bcr.harvestplus.org/)) multiplied by the modeled annual farmer adoption rate.
+See Table 5 for biofortification effectiveness parameters for Malawi and Ethiopia.
 Each of these parameters is modifiable by the user in the tool.

 Note that we convert vitamin A in the form of pro-vitamin A (PVA) to retinol activity equivalents (RAE) assuming a 12:1 conversion factor of PVA to RAE (Institute of Medicine, 2001).

+For agronomic biofortification, the average additional micronutrient content is based on published studies (either based on the absolute increase in the micronutrient contents if reported int the study or calculated based on the percent increase reported in the study.
+See Tables 6 and for agronomic biofortification effectiveness parameters for granular and foliar applications, respectively.
+Each of these parameters is modifiable by the user in the tool.

 We add additional daily apparent micronutrient intake provided by LSFF or biofortification to baseline daily apparent micronutrient intake and recalculated the nutrient density of the household diet with LSFF or biofortification (that is, we divide total daily average apparent micronutrient intake with LSFF or biofortification by total daily average apparent energy intake, multiplied by 1000 to express the nutrient density per 1,000 kcal).